react-native-webview/react-native-webview/README.md

 **React Native WebView** is a modern, well-supported, and cross-platform WebView for React Native.
 It is intended to be a replacement for the built-in WebView (which will be [removed from core](https://github.com/react-native-community/discussions-and-proposals/pull/3)).

+**Please note that this package is pre-release and not yet ready for production use.**

 ## Platforms Supported

 * [x] iOS (both UIWebView and WKWebView)